 The Certificate in School Management and Leadership (CSML), a multi-course certificate program for PreK-12 school leaders, is an innovative collaboration between the Harvard Graduate School of Education (HGSE) and Harvard Business School (HBS).

 Bridging the fields of business and education, CSML integrates world-class faculty and research in managing teams and organizations with best practices in educational leadership, to provide school leaders with frameworks, skills, and knowledge to effectively lead and drive change improvement in schools.
 The CSML certificate is comprised of four courses, which can be taken independently or completed together in any order to earn a comprehensive certificate.

 Explore the Courses

 Gain the skills needed to successfully drive school change and help diverse stakeholders establish priorities and improve practice.
 Learn more.

-Develop the skills to identify existing challenges, incorporate and support innovation, and take a strategic problem-solving approach to planning and driving school improvement.
+Develop the skills to take a strategic approach to identifying challenges, analyzing the cause, incorporating innovation, and driving whole school improvement.
 Learn more.

-Learn to recruit, develop, retain, and inspire outstanding individuals and teams to deliver on the vision of the school.
+Learn how to recruit, develop, retain, and inspire outstanding individuals and teams to deliver on the vision of the school.
 Learn more.